Steinkraft Calcit Blattdünger Anwendung erklärt

 How does Grünkraft Calcium differ from Grünkraft Zeolith Pur?

-Grünkraft Calcium contains activated calcite with zeolite — the calcite is the carrier of the CO₂ effect and the calcium for the cell walls.
+Grünkraft Calcium contains activated calcite with zeolite — the calcite is the carrier of the CO₂ effect and calcium for the cell walls.

 Grünkraft Zeolith Pur contains exclusively activated zeolite without calcite.
 It forms a physical protective film on the leaf surface — ultrafine silicate particles that act as a natural repellent against sucking insects and mites while also introducing silicon into the leaf.